Building Efficient Mobile Navigation with jQuery

 }

 Next, I’ve defined two important functions for opening and closing the menu.
-These could have been done in a single function and callback toggle – except we actually need to animate two distinct elements at the same time.
-Unfortunately, this isn’t the default behavior for jQuery so we need to resort to an alternative syntax.
+These could have been done in a single function with a callback toggle; however, we need to animate two distinct elements simultaneously.
+Unfortunately, this isn’t the default behavior in jQuery, so we need to use an alternative syntax.

 The two elements we’re targeting are named topbar and pagebody.
-The inner content area with a white background is the full pagebody; however we have the title bar position fixed to the top of the page.
-This means it won’t naturally animate with the page and we need to use a separate call.
-The opening is setup to push 290px left (almost the full 300px nav width) and the closing function retracts it.
+The inner content area with a white background is the full pagebody; however, the title bar is fixed at the top of the page.
+This means it won’t naturally animate with the page, so we need to use a separate call.
+The opening function pushes the elements 290px left (almost the full 300px nav width), and the closing function retracts them.

 Loading Dynamic Content

-The code above is easy enough to take care of the animation.
-And theoretically, that’s all you need for such a simple mobile website – but I want to add a tiny bit more.
+The code above easily handles the animation.
+Theoretically, that’s all you need for such a simple mobile website.
+However, I want to add a bit more functionality.

-Each time the user clicks on a menu link, we want to close the current navigation and display a loading gif while we look for the page content.
-Then once completed we remove the gif image and load it all inside.
-This is fantastic because we can even use static .html pages for the content.
-No PHP or Ruby or Perl or any backend languages to make things messy.
+Each time the user clicks on a menu link, we want to close the current navigation and display a loading gif while we fetch the page content.
+Once completed, we remove the gif image and load the new content inside.
+This approach is fantastic because we can use static .html pages for the content, avoiding the complexity of backend languages like PHP, Ruby, or Perl.

 Managing Clicks

-First off we want to test when our users click on the navigation buttons.
-This will stop the normal href value from loading and we can instead use our own functions to display external content.
+First, we need to detect when users click on the navigation buttons.
+This will prevent the default href value from loading, allowing us to use our functions to display external content.

 // loading page content for navigation